pages-themes/cayman/README.md

 ### Usage

 This theme was ported from the GitHub Automatic Page Generator to a Jekyll theme gem.
-To use it on a Pages site, add `theme: jekyll-cayman` to your `_config.yml`.
+To use it on a Pages site, add `theme: jekyll-theme-cayman` to your `_config.yml`.

 Markdown files should be prefixed with the following frontmatter.